betagouv/e-controle/docs/dev/devdoc.md

 The README.md file also contains info on how things work, check it out.

+## Database
+Our backend is in Postgres.
+We define the tables through Django files.
+Look at : https://github.com/betagouv/e-controle/blob/develop/control/models.py and https://github.com/betagouv/e-controle/blob/develop/user_profiles/models.py for the main ones.

 ## Backend
-The backend uses Django.
+The backend is in python, using Django.
 It is split up into several Django apps.
-On top of this, we have an API with Django Rest Framework.
+We also have an API with Django Rest Framework.

 ### ecc
 Root app.
 Contains the urls.py file (https://github.com/betagouv/e-controle/blob/develop/ecc/urls.py) which is useful to see how views are mapped to urls.